chriswait/Call-Your-Folks/README.md

 # CallYourFolks
-An app to remind you to keep up correspondence with the people you love — Edit
+An app to remind you to keep up correspondence with the people you love

 Since moving to Australia, I've found it challenging to keep in touch with people back home.
 I was thinking about projects which try to use technology to solve what is ultimately a human problem, and thought this would be a good candidate for falling into the same trap.